aidenbenner/halite3/README.md

 that smash mine typically.)
 One thing you can even notice from a single screen cap of the game is that *it's really hard to figure out what's going on*.
 I think this was an interesting challenge in Halite.
-Playing against the top players there would be games you would just lose and have no idea why you lost them.
+When playing against the top players there would be games you would just lose and have no idea why you lost them besides the fact that they just 'mined better than you'.
 There was never any 'secret sauce' for this game.
-At the beginning I assumed the top players were doing some magic path calculation that I was missing completely but really it seems everyone used pretty simple heuristics to model each part of the game (including myself).
+At the beginning I assumed the top players were doing some magic path calculation that I was missing completely but really it seems everyone used pretty simple heuristics to model each part of the game (including myself) and then just did a ton of tuning.
-In general there isn't a ton of high level strategic depth to the game beyond
+In general there isn't a ton of high level strategic depth to the game beyond 'mine as much as you can as fast as you can', and most of the evaluation of moves for a given turtle can be done in a fairly small local context.

 # Gathering and Core
 Ships are assigned roles based on their current state.
 The roles are